 Who is this course designed for?

+This qualification is designed to meet the needs of builders, including selecting contractors, overseeing the work and its quality, and liaising with clients.
 The builder may also be the appropriately licensed person with responsibility under the relevant building licensing authority in the State or Territory.
-Builder licensing varies across States and Territories and additional requirements to attainment of this qualification may be required.
+Builder licensing varies across States and Territories and additional requirements to attain this qualification may be required.

-- Be 18 years or over
+• Be 21 years or over

-- Be sufficiently proficient in English (read, write and speak) to be able to work successfully in a highly regulated environment
+• Be sufficiently proficient in English (read, write and speak) to be able to work successfully in a highly regulated environment

-- Have satisfactorily completed a minimum of year 12 or equivalent
+• Have satisfactorily completed a minimum of year 12 or equivalent

 Pre Training Review (PTR)